 A third RHDV, known as RHDV2, was first confirmed in a wild rabbit in Canberra in 2015, with authorities unable to state the source of the infection.
 Over the past eighteen months, it has caused the same type of disease and deaths in wild and domesticated rabbits in NSW, ACT, Victoria, South Australia, Tasmania and Western Australia.
 No validated trials have been conducted to test the Cylap® vaccine against RHDV2 and there are many reports of vaccinated rabbits dying from infection with RHDV2.
 Thus, all domesticated rabbits, including those who are vaccinated, are at a high risk of becoming ill and dying from RHDV2 if they are exposed to the virus.
 Young rabbits (3-4 weeks of age) are particularly vulnerable.

 Overview of RHDV strains

-*Based on the results from a pilot study done in New South Wales that showed that all vaccinated rabbits survived infection whereas all unvaccinated rabbits died; however, these results have not been validated and should be considered with great caution
+* Note: A small pilot study done in New South Wales showed that all vaccinated rabbits survived infection whereas all unvaccinated rabbits died; however, these results have not been validated and should be considered with great caution

 What are the symptoms of RHDV?

 RHDV damages internal organs such as the liver and intestines and may cause bleeding.
-For rabbits who are not vaccinated, 70-100% will die once signs of the disease are seen.
 Signs include fever, restlessness, lethargy and poor appetite with bleeding from the nose and/or blood on the floor where housed.
 Often infected rabbits will show no signs and die suddenly.
 If a pet rabbit is showing signs, a veterinarian should be contacted immediately.
 There is no remedy for RHD but affected rabbits can be given supportive treatment.

 How does RHDV spread?

 All RHDV strains can spread easily from infected rabbits in droppings, urine, secretions from the eyes and nose, and at mating.
 Spread can also occur from contaminated objects such as food, clothing, cages, equipment, insects (especially flies), birds and rodents.
 The virus can survive in the environment for three and a half months over hotter periods but up to seven and a half months in moderate temperatures.

 How can I protect my pet rabbit against RHDV2?